Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Software development and licensing

 \section{Software development and licensing}

-The presented ADRC algorithm (Sect.~\ref{sec:ADRCpreliminaries}), toolbox parameters and functionalities (Sect.~\ref{sec:Overview}), and the validating tests (Sect.~\ref{sec:Validation}) shown in this paper are for the version of the ADRC Toolbox, which was current at the time of paper publication (ver.
-1.1.3).
-The latest version of the ADRC Toolbox can be downloaded from \url{https://www.mathworks.com/matlabcentral/fileexchange/102249-active-disturbance-rejection-control-adrc-toolbox} and installed in MATLAB\slash Simulink following the instructions therein.
-Apart from the necessary installation file, the website also contains contact information to the ADRC Toolbox lead developers as well as a Q\&A section.
-Alternatively, the ADRC Toolbox can be also installed as an add-on directly from MATLAB using the "Add-On Explorer" function.
+The presented ADRC algorithm (Sect.~\ref{sec:ADRCpreliminaries}), toolbox parameters and functionalities (Sect.~\ref{sec:Overview}), and validation tests (Sect.~\ref{sec:Validation}) shown in this paper are for ADRC Toolbox version 1.1.3, which was current at the time of this paper's publication.
+The latest version of the ADRC Toolbox can be downloaded from \url{https://www.mathworks.com/matlabcentral/fileexchange/102249-active-disturbance-rejection-control-adrc-toolbox} and installed in MATLAB\slash Simulink by following the instructions therein.
+In addition to the necessary installation file, the website also contains contact information for the ADRC Toolbox developers and Q\&A section.
+The ADRC Toolbox can also be installed as an add-on directly from MATLAB using the ''Add-On Explorer'' function.

-Regarding software development of the ADRC Toolbox, all its related files, including MATLAB code, data, apps, examples, and documentation, are packaged into a single installation file (.mltbx), which greatly simplifies sharing and installation of the ADRC Toolbox.
-This form of software development is convenient for the end users, who can install the ADRC Toolbox without being concerned with the MATLAB path or other installation details as the provided .mltbx file manages these details for the end users.
+Regarding software development of the ADRC Toolbox, all related files, including MATLAB code, data, apps, examples, and documentation, are packaged in a single installation file (.mltbx), which greatly simplifies the sharing and installation of the ADRC Toolbox.
+This form of software development is convenient for end users, who can install the ADRC Toolbox without being concerned with the MATLAB path or other installation details, because the provided .mltbx file manages these details.